The deliberate forgetting of the Internet

 There are at least three examples of private industry Internet governance at the level of infrastructure management that could benefit from additional research and empirical analysis: 1) private sector Internet backbone peering agreements; 2) network management via deep packet inspection; and 3) private industry use of trade secrecy laws to control the flow of information online.

-Much less scholarly attention has been given to the Internet’s backbone infrastructure.
+Internet’s backbone infrastructure.
 The Internet is a collection of IP networks owned and operated by private telecommunications companies such as British Telecom, Korea Telecom, Verizon, AT&T, Comcast, and many others.
 These companies operate hundreds of thousands of miles of transmission facilities, including terrestrial fiber optics, microwave facilities, submarine fiber cable, and satellite links.
 These backbone facilities aggregate Internet traffic and transmit bits over backbones at rates upwards of 40 Gbps (e.g. OC‐768 fiber optic transmission).
 For the Internet to successfully operate, Internet backbones obviously must interconnect.

 Independent commercial networks conjoin